abraaoz/with-peer-deps/README.md

 npx with-peer-deps@latest add <anyPackageName@desiredVersion> --ignore-node-modules
 ```

+You can also append `--set-resolution` to save the specified package version in the package.json `resolutions` section.

 To **uninstall a dependency**, its `peerDependencies` from local `dependencies` and its `peerDevDependencies` from local `devDependencies`:

 ```bash